stackrox/stackrox/scanner/decisions/0012-reindexing.md

 This will all be tracked in a new table (see [Manifest Metadata Table](#manifest-metadata-table) below).

 The table will be queried periodically for passed timestamps.
-These rows will be deleted and the related Index Reports will be deleted from ClairCore's tables.
+These rows will be deleted and the related manifests/Index Reports will be deleted from ClairCore's tables.

 #### Alternative - Client Delete Requests

-Scanner V4 clients (Central and Sensor) may inform the Indexer of an image deletion and request the Index Report deleted
+Scanner V4 clients (Central and Sensor) may inform the Indexer of an image deletion and request the Index Report deleted.

 However: